savlpavel/XLogback/Readme.md

 Plugin picks the right appender in runtime.

+During automatic configuration, we inject a custom converter, so that `NotesException` messages are rendered with `text` field instead of `getMessage()`.

 ### Rolling File Appender with HTML Layout

 By default, XLogback creates an HTML log file under `IBM_TECHNICAL_SUPPORT\xlogback` directory.
 The log file will be rolled by size according to the configuration.

 We could use the same file for HTTP and DOTS plugins at the same time.
 But there would be a minor performance cost using the same file for different VMs.
 Therefore the log file created in the HTTP will be named as `XSP.html`.
 For DOTS, the file name will be the same with mq name (e.g. DOTS by default).
 So multiple DOTS profiles are supported :)

+During automatic configuration, we inject a custom throwable renderer, so that `NotesException` messages are rendered with `text` field instead of `getMessage()`.

 ### OpenLog Appender